ntasnim2/dp-macadam/README.md

 # DP-MacAdam Python Implementation

 This repository contains a modular version of the original `dp-macadam.py` script for DP-MaCAdam MNIST experiments.
-The original script is kept at the repo root, and the package-based implementation lives in `dp_macadam/`.

 ## Setup